 Modern advances in machine learning, especially the use of parallel computational resources to train algorithms on large data sets, is enabling revolutions in many sectors of our society and our economy.
 To sustain this revolution, our REU Site is focused on research into fundamental topics in both machine learning and scalable computer systems, such as new algorithms for machine learning, new approaches to privacy preservation, and new techniques for increasing the performance of parallel programs.
 We also support application-focused research, with an emphasis on creating solutions to hard problems in both research and society.

 Through this REU Site, students will have the opportunity to pursue research in a broad array of areas.
 Below is a list of timely topics.
 However, this list is by no means exhaustive.

 A number of additional topics are possible, to include topics proposed by students.
 For more research areas, and for a list of potential advisors for the topic that interests you most, please see our faculty research interests.

 We welcome applications from undergraduate students who are US citizens and permanent residents.
 We are particularly interested in applicants who come from groups that are traditionally underrepresented in computer science and engineering (low-income, ethnic and racial minorities, first generation college students, and women).
 If you are a member of one or more of these groups, please highlight this in your personal statement.

 Note that applicants must be US citizens or permanent residents to apply.
 Students must also be currently enrolled in an undergraduate college or university.
-High school students or college students that have already graduated are not eligible.
+High school students or college students that have graduated before this experience are not eligible.

 Any questions about the our REU Site can be sent to Professor Brian Davison.